GeorgiKeremidchiev/outcons/README.md

 # outcons
 Test task

-In real world should have at least error handling.
+In real world should have at least error handling, OOP, logs etc.

 Demo: http://5.189.138.212:8109/